tcmulder/pup/readme.md

 <script src="stickup.js"></script>
 ```
 ### 2. Add your popup
-Add your popup with a unique ID, using the following markup.
+Add your popup with a unique ID, using the following markup at minimum.

 ```html
 <div class="pup" id="some-id">